How To Set Up a POS System

 3. Set Up Your Inventory Management System

 Once you’ve chosen and installed your POS system, you’ll need to complete the inventory management process.
-Whether you’re a retailer or restaurant, tracking inventory is one of the most valuable features of a POS system.
+Tracking inventory is a crucial function and is thus one of the most valuable features of a POS system.
 Almost every POS system includes some level of inventory management.
-If you have a larger business, you’ll likely need a more sophisticated system—some businesses may also use third-party integrations to connect inventory management software to the POS.
+If you have a larger business, you’ll likely need a more sophisticated system—some businesses may also use third-party integrations to connect more robust or dedicated inventory management software to the POS.

 To start, import your stock list.
 Depending on how you’ve been tracking products before implementing your new POS system, this might mean uploading data from an Excel spreadsheet or turning an integration with your existing third-party software on.
 While many POS systems can handle this process automatically, it’s still a good idea to do a manual review after importing to ensure the data looks clean.

-If you are a retailer and go through the professional installation route, that service often includes setting up your stock list.
+If you are a retailer and go through the professional installation route, that service often includes setting up your stock list for you.
 Some POS systems allow you to enter individual products manually but require support for importing product data in bulk.
 If you have large inventories, make sure to ask about how this process works before signing on with a POS provider.

 However, if you have a restaurant, professional installation typically only includes importing and mapping your menu items and modifiers.
 Inventory tracking helps keep your restaurant organized, although it is not a requirement.
 Plenty of independent restaurants use their POS without any inventory tracking features.
 If you plan to use inventory tracking, you’ll most likely need to perform these tasks yourself.
 So, you should leave enough lead time before your POS goes live to complete this task.